 School of Teacher Education and Leadership

 The purpose of this study was to determine the effectiveness of a teacher professional development program as measured by the extent that participants have continued to use lessons and materials up to three years after the professional development experience.
 The professional development program was delivered online and structured by five key characteristics of effective professional development.
 Sixty-five participants of Food, Land, and People (FLP) professional development completed an online survey answering certain demographic variables and indicating the number of lessons and activities they had used from the FLP professional development.
 An implementation and continued use measurement model was used to create weighted FLP use scores and compare participants within each group.
 Results suggest that the FLP professional development program was effective in obtaining long-term continued use of materials.

 Rasmussen, Clay L., "A Causal-Comparative Model For The Examination Of An Online Teacher Professional Development Program For An Elementary Agricultural Literacy Curriculum" (2008).
 All Graduate Theses and Dissertations.
-Paper 94.
+94.